Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 "What is point?"

 "Well, **nothing**, I guess.
-It just sounds a bit... different, from... what I'm used to."
+It just sounds a bit... **different**, from... what I'm used to."
 Continually scratching his hair.

 "Doublename just show Tora's respect! **Respect** for great Driver! **Rex-Rex** should be proud!"

 "I'm not sure I've earned all that yet...
-Oh, all right.
+Ahhh, all right.
 You can call me Rex-Rex if it makes you happy.
-But **instead of** all this sidekick stuff, can't we, just be friends?"
+But **instead of** all this sidekick stuff, can't we just be friends?"

 "Really?
-Tora... will be... friend of Rex-Rex?! **Hooray!!!**"
+Tora... will- be... friend of Rex-Rex?! **Hooray!!!**"

-"What a funny little guy."
-Commented he as Tora was jumping up and down excitedly. "**Hey, Tora!
+"What a funny little guy. **Hey, Tora!
 Do you know much about this town?**"

 "Huh?"